 Sixth form is a crucial time in a student’s life – a time of significant development both academically and personally.
 College life is a period of transition marked by subject specialism, increased responsibility and leadership opportunities, with a view to life beyond Brampton College.
 You will certainly be expected to work hard here, but at the same time the atmosphere is informal, with teachers and students on first name terms and no uniforms!

 Let our students tell you for themselves.
-Read their stories here, watch our student videos below, and take a look at the first edition of our student run magazine – @BC – full of articles about the day-to-day of the College and the type of things our students get up to.
+Read their stories here, watch our student videos below, and take a look at our student run magazine – @BC – full of articles about the day-to-day of the College and the type of things our students get up to.
+You can also read our student blog here.

 We see our students as young adults and we encourage them to work, think and study more independently towards their goals in a responsible and co-operative spirit.
 There are also opportunities for greater responsibility and leadership within our wider college community.